-Refinance, buy, or make a car payment with a credit card.
+Make a car payment with a credit card.

 Some people aren't in a position to make a payment and must are not able to pay for their new or used car in cash.
 Low to moderate income families may struggle to make an auto loan payment from time to time, or someone re-entering the job market may need affordable transportation.
 Or maybe you want to refinance your current loan to save money on it.
 In some cases, a credit card can be used for all of these, and it may not be as crazy as you think.

 When struggling, or looking for some form of transportation, this usually means taking out an auto loan, applying for financial help, or using some form of short term borrowing.
 But those are the only options.
 As crazy as it might sound, it's entirely possible to buy a car or make a payment using a credit card, and doing this actually offers some advantages.
+There are even ways to make the car payment with a credit card then to do a balance transfer to lower the interest rate to 0%.

 Many credit cards have a 0% introductory rate on purchases or balance transfers for up to two years, while others feature a low rate for life at around half the cost of a typical car finance package.
 This can be substantial savings for not only a low income borrower who needs assistance, but also a wealthier individual.
 Buying your car using one of these deals can save you a fortune over time.

-Second, buying or making a payment using a credit card will give you an extra level of consumer protection above an auto loan or using say a payday lender.
+2) Buying a car or making a payment using a credit card will give you an extra level of consumer protection above an auto loan or using say a payday lender.
 If you have trouble with your new or used vehicle and the dealer won't listen, your credit card issuer must help you by law as there are certain consumer protections.

-The third pro is that having to do with buying a car or refinancing it.
+3) This pro is that having to do with buying a car or refinancing it.
 The fact is that buying on a credit card means the car is yours from the moment you drive it away.
 There's no risk of repossession or other problems relating to complicated loans packages.

 The drawbacks to credit cards for cars, trucks, or motorcycles